The Joel Abernethy Advantage

 ACO String Scholarships

-The ACMF, in partnership with the Australian Chamber Orchestra (ACO), are helping three children who used to attend Soldiers’ Settlement School, Matraville.
+Between 2015 and 2017 the ACMF, in partnership with the Australian Chamber Orchestra (ACO), helped three children who had been part of an ACMF music program at their primary school, but had left year 6.
 Liam, Jessica and Andrea were all involved in the string program at the school and wanted to continue learning violin with their wonderful teacher, Leo Novikov, but they all needed some help.

-Andrea and Jessica both needed a violin they could call their own, and due to our instrument recycling scheme, we were able to provide them with one each!
-And due to generous support from the ACO, Liam and Jessica have financial support to enable them to continue weekly violin lessons.
+Andrea and Jessica, both needed a violin they could call their own, and due to our instrument recycling scheme, we were able to provide them with one each!
+And due to generous support from the ACO, Liam and Jessica had financial support to enable them to continue weekly violin lessons.

 From Liam’s mum…